threekeytherapy/threekeytherapy.com/_projects/trainings.md

 We work with muscles and connective tissue, open up the breathing, stimulate circlation, loosen all the main joints, and improve overall stength and flexibility.

 We also train presence and awareness, with a strong emphasis on grounding.
-The helps becoming more aware how you handle limits, escape or face internal resistance, and can move from a deeper presence.
+This helps becoming more aware how you handle limits, escape or face internal resistance, and can move from a deeper presence.

 Trainings usually close with a small sharing circle.